Food Safety Modernization Act

 Additional fees are not required in the Food Safety Modernization Act or the Produce Rule.

-I understand that some operations are exempt from the new laws.
+Some operations are exempt from the new laws.
 Who is exempt and why?

 When it passed the Food Safety Modernization Act, Congress included an exemption for small farmers.
 The “ Tester amendment” exempts companies who sell locally and who sell less than $250,000 worth of product a year, with 51% of that or more going to local sales, from the requirement to comply with the food safety laws.
 In addition, the proposed produce rule offers additional classifications of very small and small companies who, while required to comply with the new rules, will be given more time to do so.
-Finally, FDA has exempted all farms that produce less than $25,000 in annual products.
+In addition, FDA has exempted all farms that produce less than $25,000 in annual products.

 What is the status of water testing requirements in the Produce Rule?

-The water section of the produce rule is under review by FDA.
+In addition, FDA has indicated that it will be reviewing all of the reqrirements of the water section of the produce rule is under review by FDA.
 Once the rule was published, the agency received many comments from the produce industry expressing concerns about the water testing methodology mandated by the rule, the testing frequency and the use of generic e coli as an indicator organism, among other things.
 The FDA agreed to re-assess the water section of the rule, and to provide either new guidance or revised regulations on these issues.
 No timeline has been provided for this re-assessment.